willemsk/will2018-text/coverletter/coverletter.md

 > **Modeling of Ion and Water Transport in the Biological Nanopore ClyA**

-Relative to the pre-published version, the manuscript attached to this letter includes the same results and findings but boasts a polished text and improved figures.
+Compared to the pre-published version, the manuscript attached to this letter includes the same results and findings but boasts a polished text and improved figures.

 [jain2018]: https://doi.org/10.1038/nbt.4060